anushree200/RISCV-Assembler/README.md

 By generating machine code, the assembler allows users to see how assembly instructions are represented in binary, facilitating a deeper understanding of the RISC-V architecture.

+## Technologies Used
+- C Language: Used for writing the assembler code to convert assembly instructions into machine code.
+- RISC-V Instruction Set Architecture: The target architecture for which the assembly code is written and translated.

 ## Hardware requirements to compile and run this program
 - A good processor with a minimum quantity ram and a minimum harddisk space is enough to run this program.
 Actually this program will not consume much of memory and the harddisk space.